-This brochure is meant to give you general information and not legal advice.
-The exceptions must be filed in person or received by mail within the 20 days and will not be accepted by fax.
+In your exceptions, you must explain in writing why you think the hearing officer's proposal is wrong.
 After the exceptions are filed, there will be a hearing before a judge.
-You will need to explain to the judge what the master did wrong.
+You will need to explain to the judge what the hearing officer did wrong.
 The judge will issue a final order.